Upsolver/dbt-upsolver/README.md

 Running this model will  compile CREATE TABLE SQL(or ALTER TABLE if exists) and CREATE COPY JOB(or ALTER COPY JOB if exists) SQL and send it to Upsolver engine.
 Name of the table will be name of the model.
 Name of the job will be name of the model plus '_job'

 ## SQL insert job
 An INSERT job defines a query that pulls in a set of data based on the given SELECT statement and inserts it into the designated target.
 This query is then run periodically based on the RUN_INTERVAL defined within the job.
-More details on ["Upsolver SQLake insert"](https://docs.upsolver.com/sqlake/sql-command-reference/sql-jobs/create-job/sql-transformation-jobs/insert).
+More details on ["Upsolver SQL insert"](https://docs.upsolver.com/sqlake/sql-command-reference/sql-jobs/create-job/sql-transformation-jobs/insert).

-As a dbt model connection is model with materialized='incremental' and incremental_strategy='insert'
+As a dbt model insert job is model with materialized='incremental' and incremental_strategy='insert'
 ```sql
 {{ config(  materialized='incremental',
             sync=True|False,